BillZito/billzito.github.io/_posts/short_form/2021-06-24-short-form:-people-cheat.md

-People cheat, across many domains, surprisingly often.
+People cheat, across many domains, surprisingly often to me.

 ## Academics
 * At Middlebury, [35% of 377 students](https://middleburycampus.com/30191/news/honor-identity-and-administration-the-forgotten-history-of-middleburys-honor-code/) self-reported an honor code violation in 2014, 97% of which were not punished.
 * Some other random links suggested similar numbers (and up to twice as high for colleges without honor codes).
 * It's interesting how some professors think cheating is very rare.
-I wonder how much of this is a selection effect (good students are less likely to cheat when undergrads),  vs. incentivizes for colleges to not research/publish stats on this (leading to people falsely assuming it's rare), vs. norms changing over time for cheating to be more acceptable (because more people are doing it / because school seems more like busy work that no one actually cares about).
+I wonder how much of this is a selection effect (good students are less likely to cheat when undergrads),  vs. incentivizes for colleges to not research/publish stats on this (leading to people falsely assuming it's rare), vs. norms changing over time for cheating to be more acceptable (because more people are doing it / because school seems more like busy work that no one actually cares about), vs. something else.

 ## Sports